inaka/Jayme/Documentation/V4/Appendix B.md

 }
 ```

 This enables dependency injection for the `backend` variable.
-Now, you can setup a custom backend if you specify it in the `PostRepository` intializer.
+Now, you can setup a custom backend if you specify it in the `PostsRepository` intializer.
 Notice that if you don't pass in a backend, by default it uses `.myAppBackend()`, so you don't need to modify your source code.

 Now, let's write the first test for our `read(userId:)` function: